elpop/melate/README.md

                 the operation could take a while.

     -awards or -a
-            Search the last award information of each lottery product
+            Search for the last award information of each lottery product

                 melate.pl -award